kyymichelle/country-guess/src/static/markdown/blog.md

 #### Overview

 The aim of this project is to make a simple word guessing game utilising this [GraphQL API](https://countries.trevorblades.com/).
-Along the way, I'd like to familiarise myself with using Typescript with React and Redux.
+Along the way, I'd like to familiarise myself with using Typescript and React Hooks.
 Here's some notes I've taken :)

 #### Planning